Fair Vertex Problems Parameterized by Cluster Vertex Deletion: Hardness

+Additionally, we create a collection of \emph{private cliques} that plays a role of preserving $\mathsf{modul}$ (defined in the next paragraph) after deletion.
+For each $k \in [d]$, we additionally create three cliques $P^k_1, P^k_2, P^k_3$, each of size $b+1$, and we connect every vertex of each $P^k_t$ to $v_k$ (and to no other $v_{k'}$).
+In case there is $k\in[d]$ for which $\sum_{i\in[n]}a_k^{(i)}\le b$, we answer YES as this is a trivial instance.
+Hence, we know that $b$ is comparable with item sizes encoded unary on the input.
+Again, every vertex outside $\{v_1,\dots,v_d\}$ is adjacent to exactly one vertex of the modulator.
+Observe that $\{v_1, v_2, \dots, v_d\}$ is still a modulator of size $d$, since removing it leaves us with a set of vertex-disjoint cliques (the cliques $C^i$ and the cliques $P^k_t$).

+Now we propose the formula for the instance of \FairVD.
+First, we define an \FO formula $\mathsf{modul}(v)$, which checks whether the vertex $v$ belongs to the modulator.
+Observe that, due to our construction with private cliques, for any deletion set $X$ with $\fc(X) \le b$, each $v_k$ vertex in modulator keeps at least one neighbor in each of $P^k_1, P^k_2, P^k_3$, and thus $\mathsf{modul}(v_k)$ remains true in $G - X$.
+In contrast, no vertex outside the modulator satisfies this property.
+The above property can be encoded by the following \FO formula:

-Then we show the final formula which is satisfied if and only if in every clique $C^i$ we removed at least one set $C^i_k$ for $k \in [d]$.
-Observe that the above is true if and only if there are \textbf{no} $d$ vertices outside the modulator that are in one clique and each of them is a neighbor od a different vertex in the modulator.
-We encode it in the following \FO formula.
+We then present the final formula, which is satisfied if and only if, in every clique $C^i$, we remove at least one set $C^i_k$ for some $k \in [d]$, while leaving the modulator unchanged.
+Observe that the above is true if and only if there are \textbf{no} $d$ vertices outside the modulator that lie in one clique and each of them is a neighbor of a different vertex of the modulator.
+We encode this by the following \FO sentence: